razmat145/envr/README.md

 - `@EnvVariable` - required on any `Environment` property that requires validation/loading
 - `@IsPartOfEnum` - used to restrict allowed values to a predefined enum
 - `@DefaultsTo` - used to default env variables if not present
+- `@IsCronString` - validates the string to be an either 5 char or 6 char cron string

 ### Configuration